ballerina-platform/ballerina-spec/stdlib/proposals/persist/multiple_db_schema_support.md

 ### Why not use the `@sql:Name` annotation to specify the schema?

 The `@sql:Name` annotation is used to specify the name of both the table and the column in the database.
-The schema is a part of the table name in the database and it is a grouping of tables in the database.
+The schema is not a part of the table name in the database and it is a grouping of tables in the database.
 So it is not a good idea to use the `@sql:Name` annotation to specify the schema.
 The `@sql:Name` annotation should be used to specify the name of the table and the column in the database.

 ### Limitations